mne-tools/mne-python/doc/advanced_setup.rst

    $ pip install --upgrade --no-deps git+https://github.com/mne-tools/mne-python.git

-If you plan to contribute to MNE-python, or if you prefer to update frequently, you can use ``git`` directly (again, within the ``mne`` conda environment):
+If you plan to contribute to MNE-Python, or if you prefer to update frequently, you can use ``git`` directly (again, within the ``mne`` conda environment):

 .. code-block:: console